-BERKELEY, California — Marc Adelman’s project, “Stelen (Columns)” has stayed on my mind since I first heard of it early this year.
+BERKELEY, California — Marc Adelman’s project “Stelen (Columns)” has stayed on my mind since I first heard of it early this year.
 The work is a collection of over 100 images of men posing at Memorial to the Murdered Jews of Europe in Germany that Adelman culled from various gay dating websites.
-The work is controversial in that the subjects’ self portraits have, unbeknownst to them, been used as an art project which eventually made it’s way into New York’s Jewish Museum, where it garnered national attention.
+The work is controversial in that the subjects’ self-portraits have, unbeknownst to them, been used as an art project which eventually made its way into New York’s Jewish Museum, where it garnered national attention.
 One of the subjects included in the show, Tim Rooks, threatened legal action against Adelman, and the work was eventually taken down from display.

-Was the removal of the work censorship on the part of The Jewish Museum?
+Was the removal of the work censorship on the part of the Jewish Museum?
 Did Adelman have the right to use the images?
-Why were there so many men using this site as a backdrop?
-Was it callousness or something more?
+Why were there so many men using this site as a backdrop — was it callousness or something more?
 Although some time has passed, I reached out to Adelman via email to try and understand more about the project.
-Unfortunately for legal reasons Adelman couldn’t answer many of my questions regarding the lawsuit directly, but he does shed some much needed light on the project as a whole.
+Unfortunately for legal reasons Adelman couldn’t answer many of my questions regarding the lawsuit directly, but he does shed some much-needed light on the project as a whole.

 * * *